darklang/fizzboom/README.md

 - `./build.sh` - builds the server.
 This should use release configuration
 - `./exe` - a symlink to the compiled executable
 - `PORT` - the port to use to connect to the server
-- `BROKEN` - if this file exists, don't use that in the benchmark
+- `BROKEN` - if this file exists, skip the implementation in this directory

 ## Code of Conduct